 - 2000 Public outcry ensues over plans.
 The Planning Board holds informal hearings.

-- 2001 Borough Council rezones site to Office Professional and extends Historic
+- 2001, the Borough Council rezoned the site to Office Professional and extended the Historic

 District to cover the site.
 Wachtel and neighboring landowners sued, but the suit was set aside in Morris Superior Court.
-Wachtel discussed possible plans to convert the Inn to a town hall and build a bank and pharmacy on another part of the site. - 2002 Arthur McGreevy sells the property to Harold Wachtel.
+Wachtel discussed plans to convert the Inn into a town hall and to build a bank and a pharmacy on another part of the site. - 2002, Arthur McGreevy sells the property to Harold Wachtel.

-- 2008 Larison’s Steakhouse is opened by Joseph Lobrano (Publick House owner).
+- 2008, Larison’s Steakhouse was opened by Joseph Lobrano (the Publick House owner).

-- 2018 27-acre development to include the construction of a CVS Pharmacy, medical office building, general office building, cell tower, an organic farm, and 36 affordable housing units per the borough’s agreement with Chester Town Center Global Acquisitions Company LLC.
-The informational portion of the Tuesday meeting lasted two and one-half hours, with Mayor Janet Hoven and the current owner of the Turkey Farm property, Robert Berlant, making presentations in front of a crowded audience at the Meeting Hall.
+- 2018 27-acre development to include the construction of a CVS Pharmacy, medical office building, general office building, cell tower, an organic farm, and 36 affordable housing units, pursuant to the Borough’s agreement with Chester Town Center Global Acquisitions Company LLC.
+The informational portion of the Tuesday meeting lasted two and one-half hours, with Mayor Janet Hoven and the current owner of the Turkey Farm property, Robert Berlant, delivering presentations to a crowded audience in the Meeting Hall.

-- 2023 – Developers met to discuss the addition of a new Wawa, which will replace a previously planned CVS and a preschool/early development center.
+- 2023 – Developers met to discuss adding a new Wawa, which will replace a previously planned CVS and a preschool/early development center.
 Check out the video.

-- 2025 – A new plan has been reported that will save the Larison Turkey farm house and farm, and incorporate new with old, including a new Chick-Fil-A.
+- 2025 – A new plan has been reported that will save the Larison Turkey farmhouse and farm and incorporate new with old.
+Nope – it’s even better – Alsteade Farms nearby is transforming the property.

 More New Jersey Foodie History